hristo-stefanov/MiniBankingDemo/docs/login-session-adr.md

 without a login session.
     * when replacing one login session data instance with another, observers will need to re-subscribe - it's AccountViewModel

-For some interacrtors, having a login session is precondition which needs to be maintained before invoking it.
+2. For some interactors, having a login session is precondition which needs to be ensured before invoking it.
 However if auto-closing a login session due to user inactivity is implemented, such interactors may fail during execution.

-The dependences provided by `LoginSessionComponent` and its modules cannot be injected directly into `ViewModel`, `Fragment` or `Activity`.
+3. The dependences provided by `LoginSessionComponent` and its modules cannot be injected directly into `ViewModel`, `Fragment` or `Activity`.
 The reason is the rigid component hierarchy of hilt which doesn't allow inserting `LoginSessionComponent` between `SignletonComponent` and another stock components such as `ViewModelComponent`.